Reference: The Dianetics Axioms

 PM AXIOM 152: Evolution is accomplished only by alignment of motion with natural laws.

-PM AXIOM 154: Death is the equivalent of life losing its complex organization and motion.
+PM AXIOM 154: Death is the equivalent of life losing its complex organization of motion.

-PM AXIOM 155: Acquisition of additional substance with aligned inherent motion means increased motion for the life organism.
+PM AXIOM 155: Acquisition of additional substance with aligned inherent motion means increased motion.

 .